Your trip includes

 (Walking Day: 14.2 miles | 22.8 kilometers | 33,000 steps)

 Your journey is almost over as you walk to the largest community before Santiago, Arca de O Pino!
-Upon walking this route, you will immerse yourselves in the fragrant eucalyptus groves and experience the breathtaking scenery.
+Upon walking this route, you will immerse yourself in the fragrant eucalyptus groves and experience the breathtaking scenery.
 At a point throughout your walk, you will stop and enjoy a picnic lunch.
 Following lunch, you will continue your journey and arrive in Arca de O Pino.
 As you explore this village, you will notice joy etched on the faces of the pilgrims.
 Although they have traveled a long distance, they are not weary.
-With God and St. James guiding their paths, excitement and anticipation continues for their arrival in Santiago.
+With God and St. James guiding their paths, excitement and anticipation continue for their arrival in Santiago.

 Day 9: Arca de O Pino - Monte del Gozo - Santiago de Compostela